Oreoezi/hypixel-daily-bot/README.md

  - Collects daily rewards
  - Collects site rewards

+# Beginner Guide

+You will need node.js in order to use this script.
+You can download it <a href="https://nodejs.org/en/">here</a>.<br>
+After you download the repository you can install the dependencies by running ``npm install`` in cmd/powershell/terminal.
+After that it's as simple as running ``node index.js``.

 # Installation

 Rename ``config.json.example`` to ``config.json`` and edit the ``username`` and ``password`` variables to your credentials.
 If you have a Microsoft account change the ``auth`` variable to ``microsoft``.
 Leave the rest untouched.